Y-Galal/Y-Galal/README.md

 ## Youssef Galal

-I am a hardworking EECE student who is willing to learn and to increase my knowledge in embedded systems and digital electronics.
+I am a hardworking EECE student who is willing to learn and to increase my knowledge in digital electronics.
 I am also a member in embedded movement control team in Cairo university's Racing Team.

 ## 📄 Resume